jupyter-server/enterprise_gateway/docs/source/contributors/devinstall.md

 Here are instructions for setting up a development environment for the [Jupyter Enterprise Gateway](https://github.com/jupyter/enterprise_gateway) server.
-It also includes common steps in the developer workflow such as building Enterprise Gateway, running tests, building docs, packaging kernelspecs, etc.
+It also includes common steps in the developer workflow such as building Enterprise Gateway, running tests, building docs, packaging kernel specifications, etc.

 ## Prerequisites